AdvancedTechnologyCoin/arc_core/doc/tor.md

 	HiddenServicePort 17209 127.0.0.1:17209

-The directory can be different of course, but (both) port numbers should be equal to your arcticcoind's P2P listen port (7209 by default).
+The directory can be different of course, but (both) port numbers should be equal to your arcd's P2P listen port (7209 by default).

-	-externalip=X   You can tell Arctic Core about its publicly reachable address using this option, and this can be a .onion address.
+	-externalip=X   You can tell ARC about its publicly reachable address using this option, and this can be a .onion address.
 Given the above configuration, you can find your onion address in /var/lib/tor/arcticcore-service/hostname.
 Onion addresses are given